 There are many other restaurants and snack bars dotted around the track and the convenience store chains FamilyMart and GS25 both have numerous outlets throughout the course.

 Alcohol is not on sale (except in the Convention Hall area) and is not allowed to be brought onto the course.
 The only convenience store that sells beer is the CU, located in the entrance of the staff cafeteria adjacent to the tunnel to the family park and technically not inside the racecourse.
 The buildings are all non-smoking.
 Outside, is also non-smoking except for some small smoking areas.

-There are usually 11-12 races every Saturday and Sunday plus the opportunity to bet on at least two races from Jeju or Busan – in 2011 two races from Jeju are simulcasted on Saturdays and four or five from Busan on Sundays.
+There are usually 11-12 races every Saturday and Sunday plus the opportunity to bet on at least two races from Jeju or Busan – in 2014 three to four races from Jeju are simulcasted on Saturdays and six from Busan on Sundays.
 Race distances vary between five furlongs (1000 metres) and eleven and a half furlongs (2300 metres).
 Highlights of the season include the Korean Derby in May, the Minister of Agriculture Cup in October, President’s Cup in November and the Grand Prix Stakes in December.
 See this page for a list of the top horses currently running at Seoul.